ShangitaPaul/ShangitaPaul/README.md

 My acheivements resulted from a sincere, personal passion for engineering that took root in my childhood and has shaped my adulthood.
 My unwavering determination to solve problems and devise innovative solutions through  self-guided practice and active learning is a benchmark of my lifestyle.

-This GitHUb contains some of my current independent projects, freelance work for cients, as well as additional projects related to UMASS Global's Software Engineering Bootcamp
+This GitHUb contains some of my current independent projects, freelance work for clients, as well as additional projects related to UMASS Global's Software Engineering Bootcamp

 Portfolio: https://shangitapaul.github.io/